 Actually, the idea of having a free library was not a new one.
 For years, one goal of the Petoskey Literary Society was the creation of a library.
 The Society held its first meeting on 11 February 1876.
 This became a reality when, in 1884, the Ladies Library Association acquired a room in the Snyder block for library purposes for one year, rent-free.
 The Snyder block is now the Gattle’s building on the corner of Lake and Howard Streets.

 The Petoskey Public Library was established by the Common Council of the City of Petoskey in October, 1905, and on 1 November a library commission was appointed.
-Through cooperation with the public schools and citizen donations, the commission was able to establish “a fully equipped and cataloged library of about 2000 volumes” on the second floor of the First National Bank building (currently Bank One) in June, 1906.
+Through cooperation with the public schools and citizen donations, the commission was able to establish “a fully equipped and cataloged library of about 2000 volumes” on the second floor of the First National Bank building (currently Chase Bank) in June, 1906.

 Throughout the first year, there was a constant increase of patronage and it was only a matter of time before the rooms were taxed to their limit.
 A Carnegie Library was within reach.
 The commission was informed that they could draw on Carnegie’s funds to the amount of $12,500, provided the city would furnish a site and maintain the library when completed.